emiliosheinz/emiliosheinz/README.md

  - :seedling: I’m currently learning more about Security through [Pato Academy](https://pato.academy/).
  - :chart_with_upwards_trend: I like everything related to investment and stocks.
  - :green_book: Trying to improve my writing with some articles in [Medium](https://medium.com/@emilioheinz)

+Questions?
+Reach me out!!!
+I would love to talk 😉